Frequently asked questions

 How frequently should I book sessions?

-This is a personal choice and affordability, available time to prioritise this work and other commitments might be factors that influence your decision, Many people find fortnightly to monthly sessions work for them because they find this gives them enough time to reflect, practice the skills we’ve discussed and get to any homework from the session and builds enough momentum at the start to get grounded in the work.
-Being intentional, reflecting, prioritising the work between our sessions can be more important than frequent sessions.
+This is a personal choice and factors like affordability, available time to prioritise this work and other commitments may influence your decision.
+Many people find that weekly, fortnightly or three weekly sessions work best, as this allows time to reflect, practice the skills we’ve discussed and keep the momentum going at the beginning to create a solid foundation to get grounded in the changes you’re wanting to make.
+Being intentional, reflective, and engaged between sessions is often more impactful than booking sessions more frequently.

 What to expect from relationship sex therapy?